warehouse-web/warehouse/src/pages/shop/2020-04-11-a-magazine-reader-01.md

   - type: text
     body: >-
-      *A Magazine Reader 01* is the result of a workshop by Femke de Vries and Hanka van der Voet at ArtEZ Fashion Masters in which the students of the MA Fashion Strategy generation 27 explore the representation and meaning of luxury in the fashion magazine.
+      *A Magazine Reader 01* is the result of a workshop by Femke de Vries and Hanka van der Voet in which the students of the MA Fashion Strategy generation 27 explore the representation and meaning of luxury in the fashion magazine.
 In this case specifically the *British Vogue*, February 2018.

       *A Magazine Reader* is an ongoing research trajectory and series of zines